Historical Photograph Meme Contest: Contest Rules (2018)

 - Agricultural College of Utah Cyanotypes Collection

-These collections are a good starting point; however, feel free to use any of the images in USU's Digital History Collections.
-For more information on searching our historical photos, go to "How to Search USU's Digital Collections."
+These collections are a good starting point; however, feel free to use any of the images in USU’s Digital History Collections.
+For more information on searching our historical photos, go to “How to Browse and Search for Images within USU’s Digital Collections.”

 Once you have found the image you would like to use, save the link to that image as you will need that link when submitting your entry.